fasiha/cjk-2021/README.md

 This Markdown works perfectly with [mark.show](https://mark.show) by [@motyar](https://twitter.com/motyar)!
 Here’s a direct link to view this document as a [slideshow on mark.show](https://mark.show/https://fasiha.github.io/cjk-2021/README.md)

-While I ordinarily release my creative content into the public domain (via Unlicense or CC0), I have chosen to release this under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.
-My friends with less privilege than me and who can’t yet release your work completely unencumbered—I see you. <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>
+Text and my own photos/videos are relased under **[CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)**.
+(While I ordinarily release my creative content into the public domain (via Unlicense or CC0), I have chosen to release this under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.
+My friends with less privilege than me and who can’t yet release your work completely unencumbered—I see you.)

 [Get in touch](https://fasiha.github.io/#contact)